-Curriculum expectations and the achievement chart are found in the Ministry of Education Curriculum guidelines for each subject (www.edu.gov.on.ca) and are consistent throughout the province.
+Specific subject information is found in the Ministry of Education Curriculum guidelines for each subject (www.edu.gov.on.ca).
 The primary purpose of assessment and evaluation is to improve student learning and achievement.

 Definitions

 Assessment occurs throughout each course as teachers collect and analyze evidence of student progress.